10TeV-wakefield-collider/simulation_guide/docs/example_simulations/single_stage/wake_t_cylindrical.rst

 --------

 This simulates the acceleration of a 200 pC electron beam in laser-driven plasma stage.
-The plasma density profile is longitudinally uniform and transversally parabolic, so as to guide the laser driver.
+The plasma density profile is longitudinally uniform and transversally parabolic, so as to **guide the laser driver**.
 The electron beam profile is transversally Gaussian and longitudinally trapezoidal.

-- The transverse beam size has been tuned so as to be matched to the transverse focusing in the plasma wakefield.
+- The transverse beam size has been tuned so as to be **matched to the transverse focusing** in the plasma wakefield.
   (This minimizes oscillations of the beam size during acceleration, thus ensuring better preservation of emittance.)

-- The trapezoidal beam profile has been tuned so as to optimize beamloading, i.e. ensure that each longitudinal slice of the beam gains the same amount of energy over the length of the plasma stage, to avoid large energy spread.
+- The trapezoidal beam profile has been tuned so as to **optimize beamloading**, i.e. ensure that each longitudinal slice of the beam gains the same amount of energy over the length of the plasma stage, to avoid large energy spread.

 .. warning::